Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 - post-production sound editing suites

-- stage or theatre performances.
+- sound or theatre performances

 Progression and specialisations